 A relatively high percentage of groundwater samples from sand and gravel aquifers exceed one or more of the drinking water aesthetic objectives.
 Aesthetic objectives apply to constituents in the water that impart a taste, colour or odour that may affect the enjoyment or acceptance of that water.
-Over 60% of the samples exceed the aesthetic objectives for iron (0.3 mgL-1) and over 80% exceeded the objective for manganese (0.05 mgL-1).
-Thirty-five percent exceed the aesthetic objective of 500 mgL-1 for sulphate; fluoride was below the guideline value in all results.
-There are very few analyses of complete chemistry; only four samples include comprehensive metal analysis.
-Aluminum, antimony, arsenic, barium, boron, cadmium, chromium, copper, lead, uranium and zinc were all below drinking water guideline concentrations in these samples; one sample is above the health guideline for selenium.
+Sixty-five percent of 104 samples exceed the aesthetic objectives for iron (0.3 mgL-1) and 78% of 90 samples exceed the objective for manganese (0.05 mgL-1).
+Drinking water guidelines for aesthetic objective was exceeded for 85% of the TDS (500 mgL-1), 10% of the sodium (200 mgL-1), 37% of the sulphate (500 mgL-1), 1% of the chloride (250 mgL-1) in the samples measured.
+There are very few analyses of relatively complete chemistry; and comprehensive metal analysis in the database.
+Aluminum, antimony, barium, boron, cadmium, chromium, copper, lead, uranium and zinc were all below drinking water guideline concentrations in these samples; one sample is above the health guideline for selenium.
+The Health-based limit was exceeded in 12% of 95 samples analysed for nitrate (10 mgL-1 as N) and in one of eight samples for arsenic (0.010 mgL-1).